 If you want to take combat into the third dimension, combat tiers are the best means of simulating verticality and flight.
 These plastic platforms will raise miniatures up above the battlefield and allow ground units to move underneath.
 The Combat Tiers by the “Combat Tier” brand are the go-to tiers for this, and can be seen used to ridiculous effect in the final battle of Critical Role campaign one.

-PocketDM Tokens
+PocketDM Tokens for the Quick DM

 Price: $-$$

 PocketDM tokens are coin representations of various creatures or points of interest on a battlefield.
 These are perfect for quick encounters if you don’t have miniatures to represent monsters, and they’re way more durable than bulky plastic minis.
-They’re very reasonably priced, but the ones I’ve seen everyone show off are only available through Etsy.
+They’re reasonably priced, but the ones I’ve seen everyone show off are only available through Etsy.
 These tokens are great substitutions for minis that you may not have at the time, especially if you like running random encounters.

 Price: $-$$

-Inspiration Coins
+Inspiration Coins to Reward Players

 Price: $

-Quest Decks
+Quest Decks for Dungeon Masters

 Price: $

-Magic Item Tracking Pads
+Magic Item Tracking Pads for Loot Reminders

 Price: $

 Arcane Goods also created these interesting Magic Item receipt pads.
-If you come up with random loot in a dungeon and need help remembering what you gave to your players, these carbon receipts are perfect for quick referencing that information mid-session.
+If you come up with random loot in a dungeon and need help remembering what you gave to your players, these carbon receipts are perfect for quickly referencing that information mid-session.
 You write down the information on the white receipt, and the yellow receipt behind it carbon copies the info you wrote.
 Super quick, simple, and extremely useful for dungeon masters.

-JBL Go-3 Speaker
+JBL Go-3 Speaker for Audio Ambience

 Price: $$

-Lynx Potion Tokens
+Lynx Potion Tokens for Fun Visual Aids

 Price: $

-D&D Book Tabs
+D&D Book Tabs for the D&D Bookworm

 Price: $$

-Campaign Cases
+Campaign Cases for Versatile DMs

 Price: $$

-These are the “upgrade” from the PocketDM tokens mentioned earlier.
+These are the “upgrades” from the PocketDM tokens mentioned earlier.
 Wizards of the Coast put out these campaign cases of plastic tokens with monster cling “stickers.”
 I have not personally held these in hand or played with them, but I did want to mention them here as an alternative to miniatures.
-In the worst-case scenario, I could see myself using these with a wet-erase marker to have some token representation on the battle mat.
+In the worst-case scenario, I could see myself using these with a wet-erase marker to have token representation on the battle mat.

 Warlock Tiles